What is the difference between

 Hybrid app development and technologies used

 First comes the matter of business logic and UI code.
-If you need to quickly put an app together, hybrid solutions are the best choice.
-They allow sharing the business logic code of an app across iOS, Android and sometimes your web platforms.
+If you need to put an app together quickly, hybrid solutions are the best choice.
+They allow sharing the business logic code of an app across iOS, Android, and sometimes your web platforms.
 Unlike business logic, the User Interface code is not always fit for sharing.
 Android and iOS are different.
-Each has its own list of design guidelines and violation of these rules is immediately noticeable.
+Each has its own list of design guidelines, and violation of these rules is immediately noticeable.
 Looks and feels of one or another platform are created by writing separate code for each of those you want to cover.

 With Xamarin, an app development platform provider acquired and now owned by Microsoft, C# and .NET developers can build native applications that are run on different operating systems.
 There are two ways to go hybrid with Xamarin.
 These are a shared-UI framework Xamarin.Forms and Xamarin Native that allows building native user interfaces.
 Both solutions help deliver native apps with shared business logic.
 The former one, however, lets you maximize the code sharing without providing much platform-specific functionality or custom UI.
 The latter solution, in turn, uses C# object libraries accessing iOS and Android SDKs.
 Then, it is possible to leverage multiple Android and iOS APIs from C# and write separate UI code for Android and iOS.